 Expert Tips

 - Don't forget the toppings because they really make a difference in the final flavor.
-Some of our favorites include sliced radishes, pickled onion, avocado, sour cream (vegan), cilantro, red onion, jalapenos
+Some of our favorites include sliced radishes, pickled onion, avocado, sour cream (or Greek yogurt), cilantro, red onion, jalapenos, and green onions.

 - Don't overdo it on the enchilada sauce.
 They're not supposed to be soggy and swimming in sauce.